 Who are mentors?
-Mentors are students from a cross-section of the campus, who have devised strategies to navigate the social and academic atmosphere of Reed, and are willing to share their insights.
+Mentors are students from a cross-section of the campus, who have devised strategies to navigate the social and academic atmosphere of Reed and are willing to share their insights!
 Mentors are not perfect by any means; we encourage those who have experienced struggles at Reed and have learned--or are learning--from them to apply.
-Mentors participate in the PMP Odyssey, maintain regular contact with their mentees, and receive on-going training and support from staff in the Office for Inclusive Community.
+Mentors participate in the PMP pre-orientation experience, maintain regular contact with their mentees, and receive on-going training and support.

 Maddox Zhang, '20